Family of man shot, then hit by responding Springfield police cruiser, demands answers

 The Montgomery County Coroner's Office is working to determine the cause and manner of his death.

-Regina Wilson, Cole's mother, said hers son was a loving dad and beautiful person.
+Regina Wilson, Cole's mother, said her son was a loving dad and beautiful person.
+He was the father to three children.

 His cousin, Donita Cosey, said Cole cared for all his family.